lionel-panhaleux/archon-bot/README.md

 The bot will issue a temporary ID (with a `P-` prefix) that you can use as the VEKN ID for further commands (eg. `P-4`).

-You can optionally ask or **let your players check in in Discord** if they like, they can link their Discord account to a registered VEKN using the `/register` command:
+You can optionally **let your players check in in Discord** if they like, they can link their Discord account to a registered VEKN using the `/register` command:

 ```